SOFTINUX/Base_Doc/source/testunit/unit_testing.rst

 - your ``DatabaseFixture`` implementation that references your TestContext implementations.
 See an example in ``BaseTest.DatabaseContext``.
 - your ``DatabaseCollection`` class.
 See an example in BaseTest.DatabaseCollection and xUnit documentation.
 Cherry on the cake, done!

-Don't foget that the relevant dlls should be added as reference to the unit test project, else you'll miss for example an ``IRepository`` implementation.
+Don't forget that the relevant dlls should be added as reference to the unit test project, else you'll miss for example an ``IRepository`` implementation.